+By Ruth Dolan.
+Last Updated 10th February 2021.
+Are you considering hairdresser injury claims?
+Welcome to our guide on hairdresser injury compensation claims and hairdresser accident claims.
 For the majority of people, a visit to the hairdressers is a regular occurrence, and whether you visit a salon or a barber it is completed without anything untoward happening.
-In fact, according to figures from the National Hairdressers Federation there are currently around 40,000 businesses involved in the hairdressing industry all over the UK.
+In fact, according to figures presented by the Office for National Statistics, there are currently over 40,000 businesses involved in the hairdressing industry all over the UK.

 Unfortunately, hairdressing accidents and injuries can occur.
 If during your appointment you have received some kind of injury, then you may feel that you have a case for making a claim for hairdressing compensation.
 It is often the case that making a claim for the damage that has been made to your hair or the injuries you have received can help you to move on.
 Our comprehensive guide has been put together to provide you with helpful information on the various different types of hairdresser injury compensation claims.